celaut-project/celaut-architecture/README.md

 ### Services

 A service is software that performs a specific task, whose specification is found in a binary file.
 They follow the idea of a "black box" or a lambda function.
+Could be called "bots" too.

 <br>